ACTS Utility Assistance Policies

 How ACTS Can Help

-ACTS provides financial assistance to households who have received a utility disconnection notice from one of the following utility companies: Prince William County Service Authority (PWCSA), Virginia American Water (VAWC), Northern Virginia Electric Cooperative (NOVEC), Dominion Virginia Power (DVP), Washington Gas (WG), or Columbia Gas (CG).
+ACTS provides financial assistance to households with accounts from one of the following utility companies: Prince William County Service Authority (PWCSA), Virginia American Water (VAWC), Northern Virginia Electric Cooperative (NOVEC), Dominion Virginia Power (DVP), Columbia Gas (CG)., City of Manassas Ultilities or City of Manassas Park Utilities.
 We also assist our unsheltered residents with propane.

-- For assistance with NOVEC, PWCSA, VAWC, WG and CG, households must reside in Prince William County.
+- For assistance with NOVEC, PWCSA, VAWC and CG, households must reside in Prince William County.

 - ACTS does not assist with initial deposit payments, fees for unauthorized usage/tampering, returned check/insufficient funds fees or closed accounts.